telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

 > **Important**
 >
-> To flatten your data, use View Model objects, reduce the number of serialized properties, or avoid circular reference serializaton exceptions.
+> To flatten your data, use View Model objects, reduce the number of serialized properties, or avoid circular reference serialization exceptions.

 ### How to Avoid Circular Reference Exceptions?